Home > Argentina >

 The city has a colonial city centre including the Cabildo, the Cathedral, and a specially colourful Andean carnivals.
 The population of the city, and of the province in general, has a much more aboriginal character than the in rest of the country, reflected in the predominant Quechua, Aymara and Chiriguano people and cultures.

-The Gobernador Horacio Guzman airport at coordinates , is 33 kilometres southeast of the city and has regular flight to Buenos Aires, Salta and Tucuman.
+The Gobernador Horacio Guzman International Airport at coordinates , is 33 kilometres southeast of the city (at Perico) and has regular flights to Buenos Aires.

 History

-After previous attempts in 1565 and 1592, the city was definitely founded on April 19 1593 by Francisco de Arganaraz y Murguia as a strategic site on the mule shipping route between San Miguel de Tucuman and the silver mines in Potosi, Bolivia.
+After previous attempts in 1565 and 1592, the current city was founded on April 19, 1593 by Francisco de Arganaraz y Murguia as a strategic site on the mule shipping route between San Miguel de Tucuman and the silver mines in Potosi, Bolivia.

 Filmed in San Salvador